marcelus20/booking_platform/README.md

 the jar file will be located in target/

-<h3>Run the db.sql file to installs database schema along with the db insertions.</h3>
+<h3>Run the db.sql file to install database schema along with the db insertions.</h3>